dykatz/Class.lua/README.md

 quad = class()
 ... -- quad methods/properties here

-aabb = class(rect, quad) -- make it inherit from rect and quad, rect gets a higher priority ... -- aabb methods/properties here
+aabb = class(rect, quad) -- make it inherit from rect and quad
+			 -- rect comes before quad, do it gets more priority ... -- aabb methods/properties here
 ```